 It’s an amazing organ with a range of organisms living on it.
 Douches don’t discriminate between harmful bacteria and healthy bacteria, they will kill everything.
 It’s kind of like spraying your sidewalks with weedkillers — it kills the weeds for now, but they’re going to grow back eventually.

 Iodine, vinegar, and acetic acid are strong disinfectants commonly found in vaginal douches.
-Iodine is commonly used to clean wounds or prepare surgical sights to prevent infections.
+Iodine is commonly used to clean wounds or prepare surgical sites to prevent infections.
 Vinegar and acetic acid are commonly used in household cleaning products, and vinegar is used for pickling (a practice developed to prevent food from rotting).

 So all of these products will kill harmful bacteria along with good bacteria and even the cells of your vaginal wall (the vaginal epithelial cells), which can lead to greater inflammation and irritation.
 So the thing you’re taking to alleviate your symptoms might very well be making your symptoms worse.